Raavichandhu/New-project/README.md

 # New-project
-trying t create a repository
+trying to create a repository
+Auther RCR